mecid/mecid.github.io/_posts/2025-01-21-color-mixing-in-swiftui.md

 We use the current hour of the day retrieved from the calendar to calculate the fraction of the day that has passed.
 This fraction value is then used as a parameter to mix colors.

-SwiftUI’s color mixing function offers a wealth of possibilities to enhance the visual appeal of your applications.
+SwiftUI’s color mixing function offers huge possibilities to enhance the visual appeal of your applications.
 Any view that utilizes colors as a status indicator can greatly benefit from color mixing.
 For instance, the priority indicator can represent the priority of a task, calendar event, or any other entity that facilitates calculating the mixing fraction.

 ```swift
 let eventPriority: Double